semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 `.semgrepignore` is only used by Semgrep CI and the Semgrep command line tool.
 It is not honored by integrations like [GitLab's Semgrep SAST Analyzer](https://gitlab.com/gitlab-org/security-products/analyzers/semgrep).
 :::

 By default Semgrep CI skips files and directories such as `tests/`, `node_modules/`, and `vendor/`.
+(Note: this is NOT the same as Semgrep CLI, which by default skips nothing).
 The full list of ignored items is in [the `.semgrepignore` template file](https://github.com/returntocorp/semgrep-action/blob/v1/src/semgrep_agent/templates/.semgrepignore), which is used by Semgrep CI when no explicit `.semgrepignore` file is found in the root of your project.

 For information on ignoring individual findings in code, see the [ignoring findings page](/ignoring-findings/).